CarterButts/ergm.graphlets/README.md

 ## Installing Within R

-To install the ergm.graphlets package from the comfort of your own home or office, first ensure that you have the `devtools` package installed and loaded.
+To install the ergm.graphlets package from the comfort of your own home or office, first ensure that you have the `remotes` package installed.
 Then, type the following:

 ```r
 remotes::install_github("carterbutts/ergm.graphlets")